prjla35/prjla35/readme.md

 ## 🌐 About Me

 - 🐍 Python enthusiast specializing in clean, readable, and scalable code
-- ☁️ Building and automating on Microsoft Azure
+- ☁️ Building and automating using python.
 - 💻 Navigating the Linux command line like a seasoned explorer
 - 🤖 Crafting experiences with large language model APIs
 - 🚀 Constantly on a journey of discovery—mapping new frameworks, tools, and paradigms